Administrative Procedure 314: CONCUSSIONS

 Definitions

-Concussion:
+A Concussion:

-- brain injury that causes changes in how the brain functions, leading to symptoms that can be physical (e.g. headache, dizziness), cognitive (e.g. difficulty concentrating or remembering), emotional/behavioural (e.g. depression, irritability) and/or related to sleep (e.g. drowsiness, difficulty falling asleep);
+- signs and symptoms can be physical (e.g., headache, dizziness), cognitive (e.g., difficulty concentrating or remembering), emotional/behavioural (e.g., depression, irritability) and/or related to sleep (e.g., drowsiness, difficulty falling asleep);

-- can occur even if there has been no loss of consciousness (in fact most concussions occur without a loss of consciousness); and,
+- may be caused by a jarring impact to the head, face, neck or body, with an impulsive force transmitted to the head, that causes the brain to move rapidly within the skull can occur even if there has been no loss of consciousness (in fact, most concussions occur without a loss of consciousness);

-School Staff: school staff includes administration staff, teaching staff, support staff, coaches, volunteers, etc. who are responsible for supervising student activities.
+School Staff: School staff includes administration staff, teaching staff, support staff, coaches, volunteers, etc., who are responsible for supervising student activities.

 Procedures